anton-tsyganenko/freesentgen/README.md

 examples of usage:

-	./freesentgen.py -wb wordsbase.txt -n 10 -i -nss br+nl
+	./freesentgen.py -add wordsbase.txt -n 10 -i -nss br+nl
 	./freesentgen.py -o ../content.html -nss \<hr\> -n 50

-##bases of words documentation:
+##additions documentation:

-first line - adjectives
-second line - persons
-third line - verbs
-fourth line - places (in fact it can be not a place) fifth line - layout sixth line and next - anything you want. values in 1-4 line should be separated with comma and WITHOUT space. see "wordbase.example" for real example of base of words.
+additions can add new features to the freesentgen. they are normal python 3 files. the example of addition is a base of words. it should contain function getSent(), that would generate a sentence. see "addition-wordbase.example" for real example of addition.

 ##bug reporting: